nbe95/codesys-tools/README.md

 # a-b-clear

 Working with *ABB Automation Builder*?
-This tool leaves a lot of temporary files behind and over time keeps cluttering your drive with them.
+This tool leaves a lot of temporary files behind and over time keeps cluttering your hard drive with them.
 Once you're done working on a feature or a project, this simple shell script helps you to find those temporary files and delete them accordingly.

-> :bulb: If `trash` command is available, the files are moved to the recycle bin.
+> :bulb: If the `trash` command is available, the files will be moved to your recycle bin.
 Otherwise, they will by irreversible destroyed by `rm`.

 ## Installation